-Widgets offer a great deal in terms of engagement, sharing and information in any WordPress website.
-These small can range in abilities from simply sharing a social profile page to embedding a live feed from platforms like Twitch.
+Widgets offer a great deal in terms of engagement, sharing, and information in any WordPress website.
+These small tools can range in abilities from simply sharing a social profile page to embedding a live feed from platforms like Twitch.

 However, it’s easy to accumulate a lot of inactive widgets as you change them out for better tools later on.
 But how easy is it to delete the inactive widgets list in WordPress?

 Actually, it’s barely an inconvenience.
 And, it can help you organize the site and keep it streamlined.

 Today, I’ll go over how to delete the inactive widgets list in WordPress as well as a few other functions you can do with these tools.

 Before you start removing widgets from your site’s layout, you may want to consider editing them to suit your purposes.
 For instance, you can easily make widgets only show in certain areas by using the “Visibility” option next to the save button.

 In reality, there’s a lot you can do with widgets if you have the right plugin.
 From customizing the tool’s appearance to removing the title of a widget, you have many options other than deleting tools from the WordPress widgets list.

 So, let’s say you’re absolutely sure you want to get rid of a widget from the sidebar.
 Just drag and drop the widget from the sidebar and into the “Widgets” section.

 This will instantly remove the tool from the site’s front end and put it into the “Inactive Widgets” area.